slavesword/Go-Mike/README.md

 # openclassrooms Go-Mike project
-this is implementation of my ohmyfood project with openclassrooms as part of my web developer diploma study.
+this is implementation of my SEO project with Openclassrooms as part of my web developer diploma study.

 the site can be viewed at: